mladron/FCMS/README.md

 Fingerprint Count Min Sketch (FCMS)

 ## Description
 The goal of Fingerprint Count Min Sketch (FCMS) is to reduce counter overestimation by adding a fingerprint to the counters and use it to check if consecutive increments to a counter belong to the same element.
-This code is used in the paper "Improving Packet Flow Counting with Fingerprint Counting" by Pedro Reviriego, Jorge Martinez and Salvatore Pontarelli, IEEE Communication Letters (in press).
+This code is used in the paper "Improving Packet Flow Counting with Fingerprint Counting" by Pedro Reviriego, Jorge Martinez and Salvatore Pontarelli, IEEE Communications Letters (in press).

 ## Compilation
 This Visual Studio C++ project consists of 3 files: CMSF.hpp (declaration file), CMSF.cpp (source file) and main.cpp (test bench)